codetojoy/easter_eggs_for_git/egg_35_usecase.md

 #### Scenario

-* create a local topic branch, do work, merge
+* create a remote topic branch, do work, merge

 #### Tools